 Tubal ligation is intended to be permanent but many women know of at least one person who has become pregnant after having their tubes tied.

-Yet many women know of someone who has become pregnant after a sterilization procedure.
-Pregnancies do happen after tubal ligation operations and it is possible to get pregnant after having your tubes tied!
+Pregnancies do happen after tubal ligation and it is possible to get pregnant after having your tubes tied!

 Tubal Ligation Failure

-Tubal ligation failures do happen.
+Tubal ligation failures happen but they are not as common as most women think!
 Most women who have a tubal ligation operation will not become pregnant; however, up to 2% of women may experience tubal ligation failure after their procedures.
 All tubal ligation procedures have failures: